The Camargue France

-Michel says that global warming is already affecting the region's birdlife.
-"In the past the storks used to migrate from here to the south in winter.
+Michel says that global warming is already noticeable in the region's bird life.
+“In the past, the storks moved from here to the south in winter.
 They spent the cold season in southern Africa.
-Today, they stay here during the winter months, "he explains, pointing to photos in his bird identification book.
-"Like many other migratory birds, too."
+Today they stay here during the winter months, ”he explains, pointing to photos in his bird identification book.
+"Like many other migratory birds."

 The pink flamingos gather in the Camargue to raise their young.
 However, we are still here too early in the year to see the offspring.

 The white Camargue horses

 White horses are probably one of the most striking animal species in the region.
 Although they are often called wild, they are not.
 The horses are used by the bull breeders of the region in dealing with the bulls.
 I am amazed how small this breed of horse is.
 When I asked whether the horses' use of the bulls was not dangerous for the animals, Michel explains: "They know how to approach the bulls and the bulls are used to them."
 Apparently it hardly happens that they are injured while working with the bulls.
 I particularly notice how gentle this horse breed is.
 As soon as we stop at a paddock, they come to us curiously and even eat fresh carrots from our hands.